 The early Stuarts had in common with one another a number of conflicts with Parliament, among them constitutional issues, religion and finance.
 Not all of these were new problems but a number of factors increased the tendency towards conflict.

 The question of constitutional issues can be addressed first, as it exacerbated the others.
 According to a traditional, “Whig” point of view, the roots of the revolution are traced back to the increasing absolutism introduced to the English monarchy by James and developed further by Charles.
-In this view, James ‘sowed the seeds of revolution and disaster’ Samuel R. Gardiner, History of England from the Accession of James I to the Outbreak of the Civil War, v (Longmans, Green & Co., 1883), p.
-316. and Charles continued on this path; the early Stuarts were, therefore, both at fault, with Charles inheriting an already-restless kingdom.
-However, more recently, it has been pointed out that this interpretation was ‘utterly at odds with James’s widely praised performance as king of Scotland’; David Lawrence Smith, ‘Politics in Early Stuart Britain, 1603–1640’, in A Companion to Stuart Britain, ed. by B. Coward, 233–52 (Oxford: Blackwell, 2003). by the time he inherited the English throne he had successfully managed the various hostile factions of Scotland for sixteen years.
+In this view, James ‘sowed the seeds of revolution and disaster’ (Gardiner, 1883, p.
+316) and Charles continued on this path; the early Stuarts were, therefore, both at fault, with Charles inheriting an already-restless kingdom.
+However, more recently, it has been pointed out that this interpretation was ‘utterly at odds with James’s widely praised performance as king of Scotland’ (Smith, 2003); by the time he inherited the English throne he had successfully managed the various hostile factions of Scotland for sixteen years.

 To establish the truth of this claim (that there was a distinct change in the mode of government between Elizabeth and James) we can look at several facts.
 Firstly, there is the number of Parliamentary sessions held: James’ reign saw nine sessions in 22 years.
-Elizabeth’s reign, on the other hand, had 13 sessions in forty-four years, R. E. Foster, “Conflicts and Loyalties: the Parliaments of Elizabeth I”, History Review 56 (2006). sitting for a total of only two and a half years compared to three and a half under James.
-It has further been argued that when James wrote Basilikon Doron in 1599, arguing for the absolute power of the monarch, he was inspired by, and perhaps envious of, his cousin’s ability to rule her kingdom with so little interference.
-I read this during the research for this essay, but have since been unable to find the reference again.
-Thus, the roots of absolutism in England predated both Charles and James; in fact, according to Smith, despite James’ problems ‘his style of kingship generally fostered stability’, Smith (2003). but he quotes Reeve’s description of Charles as ‘fundamentally unsuited for kingship’.
-L. J. Reeve, Charles I and the Road to Personal Rule (Cambridge: Cambridge University Press, 1989), p.
-173.
+Elizabeth’s reign, on the other hand, had 13 sessions in forty-four years (Foster, 2006), sitting for a total of only two and a half years compared to three and a half under James.
+It has further been argued that when James wrote Basilikon Doron in 1599, arguing for the absolute power of the monarch, he was inspired by, and perhaps envious of, his cousin’s ability to rule her kingdom with so little interference.1 Thus, the roots of absolutism in England predated both Charles and James; in fact, according to Smith, despite James’ problems ‘his style of kingship generally fostered stability’ (Smith, 2003), but he quotes Reeve’s description of Charles as ‘fundamentally unsuited for kingship’ (Reeve, 1989, p.
+173).

-James’ outspoken views on the role of the monarch in relation to Parliament undoubtedly made contemporaries uncomfortable; he showed particular lack of tact in lecturing Parliament (on several occasions) on the limitations of its rights, sparking fears that ‘we are not like to leave to our successors that freedome we receved from our forefathers’.
-Megan Mondi, “The Speeches and Self-Fashioning of King James VI and I to the English Parliament, 1604-1624”, Constructing the Past 8 (2007), 139–82.
-Nevertheless, he was also an experienced ruler; Smith refers to his ‘shrewd political realism’, citing his abandonment of his plans for a union of the two kingdoms as an example of this.
-Smith (2003).
+James’ outspoken views on the role of the monarch in relation to Parliament undoubtedly made contemporaries uncomfortable; he showed particular lack of tact in lecturing Parliament (on several occasions) on the limitations of its rights, sparking fears that ‘we are not like to leave to our successors that freedome we receved from our forefathers’ (Mondi, 2007).
+Nevertheless, he was also an experienced ruler; Smith refers to his ‘shrewd political realism’, citing his abandonment of his plans for a union of the two kingdoms as an example of this (Smith, 2003).
 He regularly showed discretion in this manner, seeming well-aware of how his words and actions were perceived; countless examples are given by Smith and others of his diplomatic withdrawals.
 This can be contrasted strongly with Charles.

 Charles inherited his father’s belief in a divine right to rule (indeed, Basilikon Doron, in which those beliefs were set out, had been written specifically by James to teach his sons).
-However, he did not inherit James’ tact and diplomacy; unlike his father, he was unwilling to bend or negotiate unless forced — a failing which increased the perception of weakness, ‘encouraging his subjects to believe that …he would retreat further’.
-Conrad Russell, “The British Problem And The English Civil War”, History, 72 (1987), 395-415, doi:10.1111/j.1468-229X.1987.tb01469.x.
+However, he did not inherit James’ tact and diplomacy; unlike his father, he was unwilling to bend or negotiate unless forced — a failing which increased the perception of weakness, ‘encouraging his subjects to believe that …he would retreat further’ (Russell, 1987).
 However, even this was not inevitable; his earliest dealings with Parliament, during the last years of his father’s reign, were successful, and it was a short time into his own reign before the problems began to manifest.

 It has long been argued that by the early seventeenth century the finances of the crown were wholly inadequate; not simply in their magnitude, but structurally flawed as well.
-Morton describes them as ‘medieval in character’ and requiring on Elizabeth’s part ‘the most extreme parsimony’ A. L. Morton, A People’s History of England, 3rd edn (Lawrence & Wishart, 1989), p.
-179. to make ends meet.
-Inflation had driven prices up significantly during the sixteenth century, but Crown revenues, based primarily on rents and fines, had not risen in proportion.
-Austin Woolrych, Britain in Revolution: 1625–1660 (Oxford University Press, 2002), p.
-16–17.
+Morton describes them as ‘medieval in character’ and requiring on Elizabeth’s part ‘the most extreme parsimony’ (Morton, 1989, p.
+179) to make ends meet.
+Inflation had driven prices up significantly during the sixteenth century, but Crown revenues, based primarily on rents and fines, had not risen in proportion (Woolrych, 2002, pp. 16–17).
 Early in James’ reign a major restructuring of Crown finances was proposed, whereby the Crown would give up certain of its revenue sources in return for a guaranteed grant.
 However, this plan fell through and questions have been raised as to whether it would have been a success — Woolrych argues that it would have required greater frugality than James generally displayed.
 The inability of King and Parliament to agree on financial reform (according to Morton, due to the lack of economic understanding at the time) led to repeated conflicts over subsidies to the Crown, and to James’ increasing use of other sources of income — for example, the sale of titles and Crown lands.

 This was the beginning of Charles’ personal rule.
-While opinion is divided as to whether it was a tyranny, For an argument that it was not, see, e.g., Kevin Sharpe, The Personal Rule of Charles I (Yale University Press, 1992). it was certainly marked by continuing financial problems, among other things.
+While opinion is divided as to whether it was a tyranny (see, for example, Sharpe (1992) for an argument that it was not), it was certainly marked by continuing financial problems, among other things.
 Fundamentally the problem was that, since Charles could not impose taxation without Parliament, he needed to find ever more novel ways of generating revenue without new taxes.
-He had a particular talent for obeying the letter of the law while ignoring its spirit; for example, Ship Money was generally accepted to be within his power to raise, but his imposition of it on inland counties was an unwelcome innovation, Smith (2003). as was his designation of a significant part of Essex as royal forest, upon which landowners were then fined for encroaching.
-R.H Fritze and W. B. Robison, Historical Dictionary of Stuart England: 1603–1689 (Greenwood, 1996), p.
-201.
+He had a particular talent for obeying the letter of the law while ignoring its spirit; for example, Ship Money was generally accepted to be within his power to raise, but his imposition of it on inland counties was an unwelcome innovation (Smith, 2003), as was his designation of a significant part of Essex as royal forest, upon which landowners were then fined for encroaching (Fritze and Robison, 1996, p.
+201).

 However, these only increased the grievances against him; when Charles finally called a new Parliament in 1640, it was because of a lack of money to fund the war effort against Scotland.
 For its part, Parliament, once called, was more concerned with discussing the King’s attempts at taxation, among other things, than in giving him more money.